Logisim-Ita/Logisim/README.md

 # Logisim

 Logisim is a circuit simulator, [originally available here](http://www.cburch.com/logisim/).
-This is an italian fork based on original Logisim 2.7.1.
+This is an Eclipse italian fork based on original Logisim 2.7.1 version.
 ## Changelog
 * Italian translation!
-* Possibility to use french translations already done
+* Possibility to use french translations already done (not very well)
 * Default gates' attributes: narrow, 2 inputs
 * New components:
 	* I/O->Switch